geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Rous'd by his breath, his heart alternate strove

-With mad ambition and insensate love :
+With mad ambition and insensate love:

 One bred protracted wars and countless foes,